Water Heater Services in San Dimas

 If your water smells or tastes metallic, it’s possible that the coating inside your tank might be flaking off.
 However, that’s not the only reason for a metallic taste in your water – it can also occur if you have new pipes in your home or hard water.
 If your water ever smells or tastes wrong, it’s important to refrain from drinking it and have it tested immediately.

-Alpine Plumbing Water Heater Repair, Replacement, and Installation
+Water Heater Repair, Replacement & Installation

 How water is a modern necessity that our daily lives depend upon.
-Don’t let the water go cold on you or your family – call the water heater experts at Alpine Plumbing and Rooter.
+Don’t let the water go cold on you or your family – call the water heater experts at Alpine Plumbing & Rooter.
 We have years of experience dealing with all types of water heater problems, including tankless water heaters and new installations.